mhx/dwarfs/doc/dwarfs-format.md

   a collection of bit-packed arrays and structures.
 The exact layout of each list and structure depends on the actual data and is stored separately in `METADATA_V2_SCHEMA`.

+- `SECTION_INDEX` (9):
+  The section index is, well, an index of all sections in the file system.
+If present (creation of the index can be suppressed with `--no-section-index`), this is *required* to be the last section.
+  Each entry in the section index is a 64-bit value with the upper 16 bits being the section type and the lower 48 bits being the offset relative to the first section.
+That is, the section index is independent of whether or not a header is present before the first section.
+The whole point of the section index is to avoid having to build an index by visiting all section headers.
+  In order to find the start of the section index, you only have to read the last 64-bit value from the file, check if the upper 16 bits match the `SECTION_INDEX`, then add the image offset (header size) to the lower 48 bits.
+At that position in the file, you should find a valid section header for the section index.

 ## METADATA FORMAT